The4star/nahimastay/README.md

 * Search for accommodation by Country, City and dates
 * View host reviews
 * Create new Account using email and password
-* View options for paid membership
+* View options for membership

 "As a Standard Member (Non-Paying User), I should be able to ..."

-* Login and create a Profile, write a bio, provide personal details,         select membership type, and upload an optional avatar photo
+* Login and create a Profile, write a bio, provide personal details, select membership type, and upload a profile photo
 * Edit my profile at any time
-* Use a default profile avatar photo
+* Create accommodation profile with multiple image uploads
 * Switch easily between host and guest profiles
-* View all previous current and future stays
+* View all historic current and future booked stays
-* View all previous, current and future guests
+* View all historic, current and future booked guests
 * Write a review for completed stays
 * Write a review for guests after there stay
 * Edit or cancel any (and only) stays or guests